CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 If local trees and ghosts are handled together in the same context, for example by a function that accepts both as input (such as `t8_forest_global_tree_id`), then the ghost id is added to
 ![T_pf](http://chart.apis.google.com/chart?cht=tx&chl=T_{pf})
 (respectively ![T_pc](http://chart.apis.google.com/chart?cht=tx&chl=T_{pc})).
-For example if a process has 3 local trees and 2 ghosts and we want to know the global id of the second (ghost index 1), we call t8_forest_global_tree_id with 4 as input parameter.
+For example if a process has 3 local trees and 2 ghosts and we want to know the global id of the second ghost tree (ghost index 1), we call t8_forest_global_tree_id with 4 as input parameter.

 ### Converting functions